 Today's feast celebrates our communion with saints in heaven and on earth.
-But what about the individual desire to become a saint?
+But wait a minute.
+Can you want to become a saint yourself?
+Is sainthood something you do?
+Is it innate?
+Does it happen in an unconscious moment like the unlikely hero who jumps into the swamp to save the drowning child?
+Can you even know you are a saint?
+And what about all those millions of anonymous self-sacrificing men and women and children who give themselves to humanity in silent suffering willingly and unwillingly?
+Is the desire to become a saint the anti-dote to our culture's greed and hubris?
+But is the desire to become a saint self-cancelling - if you want it - you've disqualified yourself?
+While writing this paragraph an indignant Dorothy Day conjured herself up over my laptop.
+"Don't make me a saint!"
+Only she inserted a nasty word into the sentence.
 A young Thomas Merton walks down Sixth Avenue with his friend Lax on their way to Greenwich village.
 "The street was all torn up and trenched and banked high with dirt and marked out with red lanterns where they were digging the subway, and we picked our way along the fronts of the dark little stores on our way to Greenwich Village."
 Merton writes that the moment "turned out to be historical, as far as my own soul is concerned."
 Lax puts into Merton’s mind the unexpected thought that you could desire to be a saint.
-Can I be a saint? (meditation one).
-What is a saint? (meditation two).
-What would saints do in heaven? (meditation three).
+Can I be a saint?
+(Meditation One).
+What is a saint?
+(Meditation Two).
+What would saints do in heaven?
+(Meditation Three).
 Have a very happy All Saints Feast.
 I hope you sing and dance. -Suzanne

 I forget what we were arguing about, but in the end Lax suddenly turned around and asked me the question: